 - No. 10 Test Sieve used for moist preparation of the sample for working through the clay particles to maintain the moisture.

 - No. 200 Test Sieve is used for washing the dry specimen through and collecting the reduced sample.

 - 250ml Glass Beaker for mixing the soil specimen with water and sodium hexametaphosphate.

-- Mortar and Rubber Pestle for air-drying preparation of the sample which can be used to break up dried clumps of soil to pass a No. 10 sieve.
+- Mortar and Rubber Pestle for air-drying preparation of the sample which can be used to break up dried clumps of soil to pass a No. 10 test sieve.